johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 https://www.youtube.com/watch?v=4HEd1EEQLR0

 Using Structurizr, we can create C4 Models as Code.
-It is specially designed to support C4 modelling, meaning it gives us a opinoinated environment to work within.
+It is specially designed to support C4 modelling, meaning it gives us a opinionated environment to work within.

 An example of how we can write a simple Software System is: